Kaligula1987/subdomain-scanner200OK/README.md

 It will check if 200OK so you dont need to. have fun.

-Download.
+1.Download.

-python --version is needed
+2.python --version is needed

+3.cd /path/to/files.

-run: python3 subdomain_scanner.py <example.com> -k <your-api-key>
+4.run in terminal: python3 subdomain_scanner.py <example.com> -k <your-api-key>